Test-Time Alignment for Large Language Models via Textual Model Predictive Control: Introduction

 To address these challenges, we propose Textual Model Predictive Control (TMPC), a novel test-time alignment framework inspired by Model Predictive Control (MPC)~\citep{Camacho2007,kouvaritakis2016model}.
 While powerful, standard MPC assumes the problem can be decomposed into predefined, hard segment boundaries, a condition that rarely holds for complex text generation.
 TMPC is uniquely adapted to overcome this limitation through two principles: \begin{itemize} \item \textbf{Hindsight Subgoal Identification:} This principle allows TMPC to discover meaningful planning steps.
 After generating candidate responses, TMPC retrospectively analyzes them to identify high-quality intermediate points as \textit{subgoals}.
 A subgoal can be a concrete unit, such as a sentence in translation, or an abstract one, such as resolving a single failed test case in program synthesis, successfully addressing the problem of lacking natural boundaries.
 This hindsight-driven discovery effectively shortens the planning horizon for diverse tasks. \item \textbf{Subgoal-Conditioned Re-Generation:} This principle ensures stable, cumulative progress.
 The subgoals identified via hindsight are stored in a buffer and used to guide subsequent planning iterations.
 By conditioning the next generation on these subgoals, TMPC ensures that subsequent generation builds upon these validated waypoints. \end{itemize} We evaluate TMPC on three challenging tasks with different boundary characteristics: WMT'24 discourse-level machine translation, the HH-RLHF long responses subset, and MBPP program synthesis.
 Experiments with LLaMA-3.1-8B-Instruct show that TMPC consistently improves alignment, highlighting the generality of our approach.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a novel formulation of test-time alignment as a sequential decision-making problem.
-This perspective unifies existing approaches and reveals a fundamental trade-off that governs their limitations: the \textit{curse of horizon} in guided decoding methods and the \textit{curse of dimensionality} in iterative refinement methods. \item We introduce Textual Model Predictive Control (TMPC), a framework that adapts concepts from control theory to language generation.
+Our contributions are summarized as follows: \begin{itemize} \item We formulate test-time alignment under a sequential decision-making lens.
+This perspective reveals that guided decoding faces a \emph{curse of horizon}, while iterative refinement faces a \emph{curse of dimensionality}.
+Building on this formulation, we introduce an novel trajectory-optimization framework for test-time alignment, which, to our knowledge, has not been explored in prior work. \item We introduce Textual Model Predictive Control (TMPC), a framework that adapts concepts from control theory to language generation.
 TMPC is operationalized through two principles: \textit{Hindsight Subgoal Identification} to discover subgoals from rollouts, and \textit{Subgoal-Conditioned Re-Generation} to iteratively improve generation by building on subgoals. \item We empirically demonstrate the effectiveness of TMPC.
 TMPC achieves substantial improvements across three distinct domains including long-form response generation, discourse-level machine translation, and program synthesis, validating its ability to discover and leverage task-specific subgoals. \end{itemize}